Select a message style: banner, modal, fullscreen, or Custom HTML.

 After selecting Custom HTML, the settings available in this composer are reduced to only those applicable to the Custom HTML message style.

-Enter a message name, then configure optional features.
+Enter the message name.
+The name should represent the purpose of the message, e.g., “Loyalty tier 3 announcement.”
 The name appears in reporting and Messages OverviewA view of all your project’s messages, with options for editing their settings, content, status, and more. .

 Select your message audience:

 - All Users: Display the message to your entire audience.

 - Test Users: Predefined recipient groups.
 After choosing Test Users, select a test group.
 See: Preview and Test Groups.

 - Target Specific Users: Create a recipient group based on available conditions.
 See: Target Specific Users: In-App Automation.